Hello people. I share a lot about polymers. Today I will share a comprehensive guide on ABS plastic. Let’s get started.

 Automotive

-ABS plastic is one of the most suitable engineering plastic for automotive applications.
+ABS plastic is one of the most suitable engineering plastics for automotive applications.
 Its lightweight and outstanding mechanical properties make it viable for manufacturing different automobile parts.

 Acrylonitrile Butadiene Styrene parts keep the overall weight of an automobile in check.
 As the automobile industry is rapidly developing and transitioning to lightweight vehicles, ABS plastic will always be in demand.